apache/horaedb-docs/docs/src/en/design/table_partitioning.md

 This chapter discusses `PartitionTable`.

-The partition table syntax used by CeresDB is similar to that of [MySQL](https://dev.mysql.com/doc/refman/8.0/en/partitioning-types.html).
+The partition table syntax used by HoraeDB is similar to that of [MySQL](https://dev.mysql.com/doc/refman/8.0/en/partitioning-types.html).

 General partition tables include `Range Partitioning`, `List Partitoning`, `Hash Partitioning`, and `Key Partititioning`.

-CeresDB currently only supports `Key Partitioning`.
+HoraeDB currently only supports `Key Partitioning`.

 ## Architecture

 Similar to MySQL, different portions of a partition table are stored as separate tables in different locations.

-Currently designed, a partition table can be opened on multiple CeresDB nodes, supports writing and querying at the same time, and can be expanded horizontally.
+Currently designed, a partition table can be opened on multiple HoraeDB nodes, supports writing and querying at the same time, and can be expanded horizontally.

 As shown in the figure below, `PartitionTable` is opened on node0 and node1, and the physical subtables where the actual data are stored on node2 and node3.